by Ross Bishop

 3. Guns Kept At Home Will Be Unloaded and Stored In A Gun Safe.

 This is to reduce suicides and accidents.
 If you are going to have a gun, you buy a safe to keep it in.
+Period.
 Proof of safe could be made a requirement of a gun sale.
-The present designs of trigger locks are inadequate and can actually be dangerous if a gun is loaded.
+The present designs of trigger locks are inadequate and can actually be dangerous when a gun is loaded.
 More effective locks, (perhaps built in at manufacture), need to be developed.

 4. Gun Owners Will Be Required To Have Liability Insurance.